-Concluding Observations and Recommendations on the Periodic Report of the Republic of Sudan
+Concluding Observations and Recommendations on the Initial Report of the Republic of Niger

-6. These Concluding Observations give an account of the positive aspects identified in the Report as well as those factors restricting the enjoyment of the human and peoples’ rights stipulated by the African Charter.
+5. These Concluding Observations highlight some positive aspects in the Report and also identifies factors that restrict the enjoyment of rights guaranteed in the African Charter.

 The African Commission: